uconn-maglab/EARSHOT/README.md

 * All the commands below are done at the terminal (command console for Windows).

-* Python 3.x and several python libraries must be installed in your environment to use this script:
+* Python 3.x and several python libraries must be installed in your environment by following command:
     ```
     GPGPU using:
     pip install tensorflow-gpu, librosa, matplotlib